jeetenderbatra/LendingClub-CaseStudy/README.md

   - Add derived columns issue_year and  issue_month from issue_d for EDA analysis

 ## Conclusion
-Please refer to LendingClub-CaseStudy.ipynb for detailed analysis.
+Please refer to file with extention .ipynb for detailed analysis.
 As per analysis, following Consumer and Loan attributes are factors for loan default.
 - Interest Rate
 - Grade/Sub Grade (Both are correlated so either of them can be considered)
 - Term (Loan term)